Memory-Efficient Differentially Private Training with Gradient Random Projection: Analyzing the Privacy-Utility Tradeoff

-The formal statement of this theorem is Theorem~\ref{th:formalconv}, with assumptions detailed in~\cref{app:convergence}.We follow our result with some remarks that help clarify the implications of our findings and its relevance to our setting.
+The formal statement of this theorem is Theorem~\ref{th:formalconv}, with assumptions detailed in~\cref{app:convergence}.
+We follow our result with some remarks that clarify the implications of our findings and their relevance to our setting.

-\begin{remark} For the case of a constant number of layers $L$, we recover the rate (up to log terms) of DP-SGD, which is optimal for the convex case \citep{bassily2014focs} and obtain optimal upper bounds for the non-convex case \citep{arora2023faster}.
-This is a practically valid setting because the number of layers is constant compared to the number of model parameters $d$.
-For instance, Llama-3 has $d = 405$B while $L = 128$ \citep{grattafiori2024llama3herdmodels}. \end{remark}